Welcome to the ninth step in our free professional learning series on class and student blogging!

 We recommend you set up a class or teacher YouTube account if you plan to upload videos or create YouTube Playlists because this helps separate your work videos from your personal videos.

-Watch this video tutorial to learn how to create YouTube Playlists.
+Watch this video tutorial to learn more about YouTube Playlists.

 Back to Top

-Google Drive allows you upload video files up to 10 GB in size on your desktop computer or using the Google Drive app on your mobile app, and share them with select people or embed them into posts and websites.
+Google Drive allows you upload video files up to 10 GB in size on your desktop computer or using the Google Drive app on your mobile app.
+You can then share them with specific people or embed them into posts and websites.

 Google Drive is a popular video hosting option for schools using Google Apps for education.
 Many of our Google Apps for education schools upload their videos to Google Drive and use the embed code to add to their posts.